-Laser cutting can be used to cut almost every type of plastic, except for a few that produce toxic by-products when vaporized by the laser beam.
+Laser cutters can be used to cut and engrave almost every type of plastic, except for a few that produce toxic by-products when vaporized by the laser beam.

 In this article, I discuss everything you need to know about laser cutting and engraving plastics.